amiinqur/osproj/README.md

 Problem 3: Unable to read data from input file
 Evem after our program successfully detected the input file we were getting error while reading from the input file into our array.
 We first tried fgetc() command to read from file but it read the whole array as a single character but then we tried the commad fscanf() and then we were able to read invidual values from the whole array in the file.

+Problem 4: Problem in continuation of generations between threads With multiple threads the generations was not continuing instead the same generation was being printed again and again.
+To overcome this problem we made two global array variable in the beginning which helped us store the value of generation of every thread and in this way the generations continued without any issue and in the end the final state was printed into the output file.

 ##References##
 - https://rosettacode.org/wiki/Conway%27s_Game_of_Life